 A flat spreadsheet hides those relationships.
 A spreadsheet database or CRM makes them explicit.

-Step 2: clean the columns before adding new ones
+Step 1: clean the existing columns

 Use this pass: